ARAPIL/Competitor-Research/README.md

 # Competitor-Research
 A Tableau Project.
 Analyses the business environment and competitors for a retail chain.
 Building and analyzing box plots.
-Forecasting in with Tableau.
+Forecasting with Tableau.
 A storyline of analysis.